Best Red Pill Books

 And it features higher than the red pill books because it’s more scientifically grounded and just better at being your guide for better dating because it focuses on strategies, techniques, examples, videos, and step-by-step processes.

-Seduction University is in-between to all the very best information pertaining to sexual dynamics (both intrasexual, and intersexual), sexual power dynamics, and what’s been proven to work to actually seduce and maximize your dating success.
+Seduction University leverages the best insights about sexual dynamics (both intrasexual, and intersexual), sexual power dynamics, and what’s been proven to work to actually seduce and maximize your dating success.

 Quote: “Effective processes are the main difference between the talker, and the effective slayer”